 To register, download the Student Guide to Graduates First document for full instructions.

-If you have graduated in the last three years and have registered on UniHub you can contact Careers Connect to allow you access to this test portal.
+If you have graduated in the last three years and have registered on UniHub you can contact the Careers and Employability team to allow you access to this test portal.
 Email email@example.com and we will register you on the system and send you your login details.

 If you have previously registered with Graduates First as a student, once you graduate you will still be able to access the portal.